Original WordPress Theme Creation

 - Developing a site for a fictional electrical services company (an electrician’s site).
 Download electrician file resources.

 - Developing a site for a fine artist’s portfolio.
-Choose a SINGLE fine artist below (real people) to download their file resources for use on this project.
-NOTE: you can also use the same content for the second project if you want to compare content development strategies between Project-1 and Project-2.
+Choose the fine artist below (real person) to download her file resources for use on this project.
+NOTE: you can also use the same content as in Project-1 for the final project if you want to compare content development strategies between Project-1 and Project-3.

 Barbara Holmes: assets | RFP | current site